Commuters trek, motorists sleep at filling stations as petrol scarcity bites harder – The Sun Nigeria

 With petrol going for N500/litre at the black market as petrol scarcity lingers, motorists in Abuja have been forced to sleep at filling stations to refuel their vehicles.

 Transporters constitute the bulk of drivers who pass the night at various petrol sales outlets.
-Once they knock off for the day at dusk, they just retire to any filling station, especially those that carry out 24-hour operations, to buy the commodity before dawn.
+Once they knock off for the dey at dusk, they just retire to any filling station, especially those who carry out 24-hour operations, to buy the commodity before dawn.

 Buying at daytime is hellish because of the scalding sun amid horrendous vehicular traffic.